 You may also be interested in these other research guides:

-For help with SPSS, ask librarians Jim Hobbs, or use one of the tutorials on the Videos tab.
-Also contact the Learning Commons Desk at 504-864-7111 or Monroe Library Chat through a web browser or by text message.
+For help with SPSS, use one of the tutorials on the Videos tab.
+If you're having trouble accessing the program, contact William Ransom via email, Monroe Library Chat through a web browser or by text message, or the Learning Commons Desk at 504-864-7111.

 SPSS (formerly Statistical Package for the Social Sciences), is a computer program used to perform statistical analyses on data.
 It is primarily used in the social sciences.
 This guide is not intended to cover mathematical statistics.

 Use the tabs above to locate videos, books and textbooks and other tutorials on SPSS and statistics in general.
 The Data sets tab will help you find sample data sets with which to practice.

 As the IBM website for SPSS says: "IBM SPSS Statistics is an integrated family of products that addresses the entire analytical process, from planning to data collection to analysis, reporting and deployment.
 With more than a dozen fully integrated modules to choose from, you can find the specialized capabilities you need to increase revenue, outperform competitors, conduct research and make better decisions."
 For a data set, find distributions, standard deviation and perform tests like chi squared and the t-test.

 The program is available at Loyola in the Monroe Library at all of the computers in the Learning Commons area, except those between the Learning Commons Desk and the photocopy room, just outside the Media Services office.

 There are two ways to start SPSS while on campus:

 Please ask for assistance at the Learning Commons Desk.
 Step two can also be used while away from campus.